-- Take a small spoonful of the mixture and roll into a ball.
+- Take a small spoonful of the mixture and roll it into a ball.

-- Continuing with the rest of the mixture, place the balls on the baking sheet.
+- Continue with the rest of the mixture, and place the balls on the baking sheet.

-- Put this in the fridge or freezer to allow the energy balls to set.
+- Put the energy balls in the fridge or freezer to allow them to set.

 - slices of deli turkey